eNote-GmbH/verovio-humdrum-viewer/README.md

-# enote Verovio Editor
+# Enote Verovio Editor

-enote Verovio Editor is a simplistic score editor based on the Verovio Humdrum Viewer.
+Enote Verovio Editor is a simplistic score editor based on the Verovio Humdrum Viewer.
 It's different in the following ways:

 - It does not support Humdrum
 - It uses our custom-built verovio-toolkit.js version
 - It allows to drag-and-drop MusicXML and MEI files into the editor and converts MusicXML automatically to MEI (unless deactivated)
-- It is automatically deployed to http://verovio.dev.enote.com/
+- It is automatically deployed to https://verovio.dev.enote.com

 ## Testing and debugging locally